berenslab/contrastive-ne/readme.md

 the argument `Z_bar` which directly sets the fixed normalization constant or `neg_spec` which sets the value in the denominator of the negative sampling estimator.
 Their relation is `Z_bar = m * neg_spec / n**2` where `n` is the sample size and `m` the number of negative samples.
 The high-level argument `s` corresponds to `Z_bar = 100 * n` for `s=0` and `Z_bar = n**2 / m` for `s=1`.
+Note that `s=1` value is exactly what UMAP uses, whereas `s=1` value is our heuristic that usually approximates t-SNE well.

 For InfoNCE, the argument `ince_spec` controls the exaggeration of attraction over repulsion.
 The setting `s=0` corresponds to `ince_spec=1` and `s=1` corresponds to `ince_spec=4.0`.
+Here `s=0` recovers t-SNE value exactly, whereas `s=1` is our heuristic that usually approximates UMAP well.

-For all arguments controlling the position on the spectrum, larger values yield to more attraction and thus better global structure preservation, while smaller values lead to a focus on the local structure.
+For all input arguments controlling the position on the spectrum, larger values yield more attraction and thus better global structure preservation, while smaller values lead to a focus on the local structure.

-Using the negative sampling loss (`loss_mode="neg"`), one can obtain a spectrum of embeddings that includes embeddings similar to t-SNE and UMAP.
-It implements a trade-off between preserving discrete (local) and continuous (global) structure.
-The optional arguments `Z_bar` and `s` control the location on the spectrum.
-For both, larger values yield to more attraction and thus better global structure preservation, while smaller values lead to a focus on the local structure.

 ## Technical details